 The Company sustained substantial water-related damage to its manufacturing facilities and certain equipment and inventory during a severe rainstorm on July 29, 1997, which interrupted production and shipments.
 The Company was able to resume some production within a few days and returned to full production by mid-September 1997.
-As a result of the significant efforts of the employees and suppliers, the Company was able to increase production to a level sufficient to achieve the shipments anticipated prior to the rainstorm and reported revenue for the quarter ended September 30, 1997 of \$42.6 million.
-Insurance may not cover all of the costs incurred by the Company and the Company recorded a one-time charge of \$3.0 million in the third quarter of 1997 for property damage and cleanup costs incurred as a result of the water-related damage.
-The final costs, which cannot presently be determined, could be larger.
+As a result of the significant efforts of the employees and suppliers, the Company was able to increase production to a level sufficient to achieve the shipments anticipated prior to the rainstorm and currently expects revenue for the quarter ended September 30, 1997 to be in excess of \$40 million.
+Insurance may not cover all of the costs incurred by the Company and the Company expects that it will record a one-time charge of \$2.5 million to \$3.0 million in the third quarter of 1997 for losses incurred as a result of the interruption and water-related damage.
+The final charge, which cannot presently be determined, could be larger.
 The extent of insurance coverage, if any, is unresolved.
 Any recoveries from insurance will be recorded when received.